tobitege/CodeStructureAnalyzer/README.md

   source_dir            Path to the source directory to analyze

 optional arguments:
-  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+  -h, --help            Show this help message and examples.
+  -o OUTPUT, --output OUTPUT
                         Path to the output markdown file (default: trace_ai.md) -c CHUNK_SIZE, --chunk-size CHUNK_SIZE
-                        Number of lines to read in each chunk (default: 200) --llm-provider LLM_PROVIDER
+                        Number of lines to read in each chunk (default: 200) --folders             Recursively include files in sub-folders of the source directory.
+  --llm-provider LLM_PROVIDER
                         LLM provider to use (default: lmstudio) --llm-host LLM_HOST   Host address for the LLM provider (default: localhost:1234)